Soujannita95/ATM4110/content/python/pythonbasic.md

 This NoneType variables can be useful to safely initialize a parameter.
 After initialize a parameter with ```None```, you need to assign a value before doing an operation.
 Otherwise, Python will give an error.
 This is a simple way to make sure that the variable is set to a real value.

 #### 6. Lists and tuples
 Lists are ordered sequences.
-The items in the list do not have be of the same type.
+The items in the list do not have to be of the same type.
 You can define a list with both numbers and strings, and even another list.

 To define a list, you use square brackets and commas.
 ```